 CHANGE IN NATURE OF BUSINESS IF ANY

-There has been no change in any business and all the Divisions of the Company continueto concentrate on their own business with growth plans in short to medium terms.
+There has been no change in the nature of business and the Company continues toconcentrate on its own business with growth plans in short to medium terms.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Mr Prodosh Kumar Sen Independent Director resigned with effect from close of businesson 31st March 2019 due to personal reasons.
 He has been associated with the Company sinceApril 2005 in the capacity of an Independent Director.
 In 2015 when the Companies Act2013 made it mandatory to have a requisite number of Independent Directors on the Boardhe was re- appointed for a fresh term of 5 years.

 Mr. Saurav Adhikari has over 3 decades of experience across diverse businessesincluding International Markets has been inducted as an additional Independent Directorwith effect from 24th May 2019 In accordance with the provisions of theArticles of Association of the Company read with Section 152 of the Companies Act 2013Mr.
 Arjun Sengupta and Mrs Susan Ann Walker will retire by rotation at the forthcomingAnnual General Meeting and being eligible offer themselves for re-appointment.
 During theyear the Company had three Key Managerial Personnel being Mr. Atul Asthana ManagingDirector & CEO Mr. Arjun Sengupta Wholetime Director and CFO and Mr. SubrataBanerjee Sr. General Manager & Company Secretary.

 STATEMENT OF DECLARATION GIVEN BY THE INDEPENDENT DIRECTORS